Codistances of 3-spherical buildings: Preliminaries

-Given $c \in C$ and a $J$-residue $R$ of ${\cal B}$ as in Assertion d) of the previous proposition, then the chamber $x$ of its statement is called the {\it projection of $c$ onto $R$} and it is denoted by $\proj_R c$.
+Given $c \in C$ and a $J$-residue $R$ of ${\cal B}$ as in Assertion d) of the previous proposition, then the chamber $x$ in that statement is called the {\it projection of $c$ onto $R$} and it is denoted by $\proj_R c$.

 Given two residues $R$ and $R'$, we define $\proj_{R}R'$ by the set $\{\proj_R c|c\in R'\}$.

 Two residues $R_1$ and $R_2$ of a building are called {\it parallel} if $\proj_{R_1}:R_2 \rightarrow R_1$ and $\proj_{R_2}:R_1 \rightarrow R_2$ are adjacency-preserving bijections inverse to each other.